 Question: How do I communicate what the project is?
 For examples what would I write in an announcement on my FB profile?

-- In order to improve the world we are living in
+- In order to have their voice heard and contribute to a better understanding of the world we are living in…*

 - is willing to share his story with other members of edgeryders forum.

 - ER forum is a place where people from all over the world talk to each other about their problems, challenges in society and where they identify together interesting solutions to those problems.

 Question: Does the respondent have a duty to discuss in the forum, or is he/she only responsible for publishing the story and that is the end of his responsibility?

 Answer: We do wish to encourage a dialogue between participants on the platform.
 It is best if the person is interested publishing the story and answering some questions or comments that others ask about his or her story.

 Question: Can the respondent remain anonymous or use a nickname?
 Do we need any other data about him?

 Answer: Yes, absolutely - They just need an email address to create an account and can use an alias.

 Question: Do my duties include any other activity besides delivering the story and the summary ( weekly meetings, promotion of stories, any activity related to the book)?
 And each story needs a summary, right?

 Answer: There are 17 stories, each with a short summary added to it and the activities mentioned above.
 But we also ask for 3 stories that are your own reflections on what has been said by the respondents, and the discussions that they generate.
 The purpose here is to understand what deeper understanding you, and we get from these conversations - and what lessons this gives us on how we can nurture a healthy political future in your country and perhaps in Europe as a whole.